awsdocs/aws-sdk-for-javascript-v3/doc_source/lambda-create-table-deploy-function.md

 This topic is part of a tutorial that demonstrates how to create, deploy, and run a Lambda function using the AWS SDK for JavaScript\.
 To start at the beginning of the tutorial, see [Creating and using Lambda functions](lambda-create-table-example.md)\.

-In the root of your project, create a `lambda-function-setup.ts` file, and paste the content below into it\.
+In the root of your project, create a `lambda-function-setup.js` file, and paste the content below into it\.

 Replace *BUCKET\_NAME* with the name of the Amazon S3 bucket you uploaded the ZIP version of your Lambda function to\.
 Replace *KEY* with the name of name the ZIP version of your Lambda function\.
 Replace *ROLE* with the Amazon Resource Number \(ARN\) of the IAM role you created in the [Create the AWS resources ](lambda-create-table-provision-resources.md) topic of this tutorial\.
-Replace *LAMBDA\_FUNCTION* with the same name you gave the function in the `/Lambda/index.ts` in the [Prepare the browser script](lambda-create-table-browser-script.md) topic of this tutorial\.
+Replace *LAMBDA\_FUNCTION* with the same name you gave the function in the `/Lambda/index.js` in the [Prepare the browser script](lambda-create-table-browser-script.md) topic of this tutorial\.

 ```
 // Load the Lambda client.